-The 2016 Next Challenge Grant has now closed for applications and donations
+The 2017 Next Challenge Grant is open for applications and donations

 The Next Challenge Grant is a bursary for small expeditions and adventures.

 The money comes from me (Tim Moss), small crowdfunded donations and contributions from other adventurers.

 - Money: A share of up to £2,000 (typically £100-£200)

 - Help: from me, if you want it

 - Plus: special pots of money available for cycling, environmentally sustainability, France and filming your adventure

 However, I’m particularly interested in people who haven’t done much of this sort of thing before.

 - Independently organised: you need to plan the expedition yourself, not pay someone else to or join an organised tour.

 - Original: it doesn’t need to involve a pogo stick (please) but it should be something interesting.